-In 2017, 19 Local Government Authorities operating performing arts centres or programs were funded by Creative Victoria.
-They reported on employment, volunteering, membership, income and expenditure and attendance and programming.
+In 2018-19, 19 Local Government Authorities operating performing arts centres or programs were funded by Creative Victoria, reporting on employment, volunteering, income and expenditure, attendance and programming.

 18 of these are located in regional Victoria.